jaymcgavren/jaymcgavren.github.io/_posts/2022-01-30-rails-checklist.md

 - Ensure any ENV variables will be set not just in production, but also staging and any other environments that need to match production.
 - Ensure feature flags will be set appropriately.
+- Update your monitoring app:
+    - With any metrics/logging added to the code.
+    - To track queue latency, run duration, and success/failure status for any background jobs.

 ## Deployment